-This article originally appeared on MediaPost and is an early preview of Latino Link: Building brands online with Hispanic communities and content from Paramount Books.
+This article originally appeared on MediaPost and is an early preview of Latino Link: Building brands online with Hispanic communities and content:

 Put yourself in the shoes of a bi-lingual or Spanish-preferring U.S. Hispanic and try searching in Spanish on Google, Yahoo or MSN and what do you find?
 A good portion of the results, sometimes approaching 50%, come from sites based in Mexico, Spain, and other Spanish-speaking countries.

 Let’s look at some examples I found recently on the first page of natural (not paid) results on Google.com:

 1) Vuelos a Nueva York (flights to New York): 9 out of 10 were foreign